Tip-Sy/BigData/README/README.txt

 ===
 * FILES:
 1) main.php
-   The main file, as its name suggests
+   The main file, as its name suggests, that runs the script

 2) SortingScript.php
-   A function that sorts a log file by dividing it into multiple chunks, then using mergeSort algorithm to sort them
+   A function that divides a log file into multiple chunks, then sort them using mergeSort algorithm

 3) MergeFiles.php
-   A function that merges sorted files into one file (also sorted)
+   A function that merges sorted files into one sorted file

 4) TopFileGenerator.php
    A function that generates the Top